 Are SCP productions appropriate for kids?

 It depends on the show!
-Coriolanus, for example, has some violence which might be scary to very young children--but we still found it the perfect show to incorporate kids aged 8-18.
+Twelfth Night, for example, has some bawdy comedy and minor suggestive material.
 Shakespeare wasn't writing with five-year-olds in mind, so parents should use discretion when bringing young children, but Clark Park is a family friendly space that SCP fully respects and embraces.

 Are SCP productions accessible to people with disabilities?